Seikyo Shimbun: Background

+The publication is owned and operated by the Japanese Buddhist organization Soka Gakkai.

+It is not considered as a regular newspaper and usually does not provide current news.

-The publication is owned and operated by the Japanese Buddhist organization Soka Gakkai, and often features news articles about the activities of the president of the Soka Gakkai International (SGI), Daisaku Ikeda, and essays written by him, as well as news and experiences by Soka Gakkai members in Japan and abroad.
-The newspaper also features general news reports of domestic and international topics, and occasional articles related to Sōka University and Soka University of America.
+It mainly features news articles about the activities of the former president of the Soka Gakkai International (SGI), Daisaku Ikeda, and essays written by him, as well as news and experiences by Soka Gakkai members in Japan and abroad.

 The Seikyo Shimbun is delivered throughout Japan by volunteer deliverers to its subscribers.
 It is not sold in public shops.